Five teens arrested in drug bust at Lakeland motel

 Court documents show five teens were using a room at the Motel 6 to deal drugs and party with kids as young as 14.

-Hunter Curlin, 19, Joshua Hall, 18, Olivia Szot, 18, and Austin Gilliland, 19, are spending Easter weekend in jail on multiple drug and weapons charges.
+Hunter Curlin, 19, Joshua Hall, 18, Austin Gilliland, 19, and another person are spending Easter weekend in jail on multiple drug and weapons charges.

 Omri Brantley, 19, was released on his own recognizance.